 See Translation Process for a thorough examination of how the Book of Mormon came to be.

 Upstate New York and Vermont were meccas of treasure-digging.
 Poorer families were infatuated with stories of buried wealth, while treasure quests occasionally attracted even prominent and wealthy participants.
 The Smiths’ Palmyra home was approximately three miles from the Erie Canal.
-Public intrigue was such that a boat would “move up and down the canal, bearing the riches of science as well as the gifts of fortune” claiming to result from the digs (Wayne Sentinel, Palmyra, NY, June 23, 1824).
+Public intrigue was such that a boat would “move up and down the canal, bearing the riches of science as well as the gifts of fortune” claiming to result from the digs.

-Oak Island, the site of a tremendous amount of treasure speculation, lies just off the coast from New York, not far from the Smith’s Palmyra roots.
-A treasure lore developed around the infamous Captain William Kidd, a former pirate hunter who turned pirate in the late seventeenth century.
+Regional treasure lore developed around the infamous Captain William Kidd, a former pirate hunter who turned pirate in the late seventeenth century.
+Additionally, much of the land had been taken from Native Americans and the white settlers who came afterward felt free to take whatever they could from the ground, disregarding that it was likely from burial sites of religious value to marginalized peoples.
+Oak Island, the site of a tremendous amount of treasure speculation, lies near Novia Scotia.
 Captain Kidd adventure novels were popular in the day, and the Smiths are documented to have enjoyed them.
-Palmyra resident Ann Eaton noted that Kidd was Joseph’s “hero,” whose work he “eagerly and often perused” (Vogel, Early Mormon Documents 3:148).
+Palmyra resident Ann Eaton noted that Kidd was Joseph’s “hero,” whose work he “eagerly and often perused.”

 Joseph’s mother elaborated on the family’s affinity for folk magic when recording her family’s history.
-Lucy wrote: “Let not my reader suppose that because I shall pursue another topic for a season that we stopped our labor and went at trying to win the faculty of Abrac, drawing magic circles, or soothsaying to the neglect of all kinds of business.
-We never during our lives suffered one important interest to swallow up every other obligation” (Lucy Mack Smith’s Biographical Sketches).
+Lucy wrote, “Let not my reader suppose that because I shall pursue another topic for a season that we stopped our labor and went at trying to win the faculty of Abrac, drawing magic circles, or soothsaying to the neglect of all kinds of business.
+We never during our lives suffered one important interest to swallow up every other obligation.”
 While understandably defensive of the disrepute commonly associated with money digging, Josiah Stowell indicated that the Smith’s loss of land and home in December 1825 owed at least in part to the Smiths preoccupation with treasure seeking.
 Joseph Knight’s personal history tells of his early acquaintance with Smith.
 Housed in the Church archives, this manuscript is “missing at least one beginning page.”
-The missing portion would likely cover the period when treasure digging was the primary association of Knight with the teenaged Joseph Smith (Quinn, Magic World View, 54).
+The missing portion would likely cover the period when treasure digging was the primary association of Knight with the teenaged Joseph Smith.

 - Noel Carmack, “Joseph Smith, Captain Kidd Lore and Treasure Seeking,” Dialogue: A Journal of Mormon Thought 46, No. 3.